project-undefined/NextOnion/README.md

-# daoDTP
+# NextOnion
-Status: in-progress
+Status: inactive

-Implementation of the doadtp protocol, a new innovation by Project Undefined.
+Implementation of the NextOnion protocol.

-Decentralized, Anonymous, and onion-less, data transport protocol.
+# Note on the name change
-Used for the Undedfined Messaging app.
+Yeah, the previous one was kinda dumb and misleading.

 # Status
 Right now, have just implemented the simple MQTT example from the iota.rs library provided by IOTA.